InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 ### Quantitative segment profiling

-In this phase we have chosen our n-class solution and want to view how the larger scope of Health Outcomes and Vulnerability Factors differ across the segments.
+In this phase we have chosen our n-class solution and want to view how the larger scope of Health Outcomes and Vulnerability variables differ across the segments.

 These visual outputs help us to create a quantitative narrative for each segment.